GoogleCloudPlatform/samples-style-guide/content/en/_index.md

     language_code: Optional[str] = "en-US",
     result_filter: Optional[str] = "supported_by=INSPECT",
 ):
-    """List types of sensitive information within a category.
+    """List types of sensitive information within a category."""

-    Args:
-        language_code (str): The BCP-47 language code to use, e.g. 'en-US'. filter (str): An optional filter to only return info types supported by certain parts of the API.
-Supported filters are "supported_by=INSPECT" and "supported_by=RISK_ANALYSIS".
-Defaults
-            to "supported_by=INSPECT".
-    """
     # Initialize client that will be used to send requests.
 This client only
     # needs to be created once, and can be reused for multiple requests.
 After
     # completing all of your requests, call the "__exit__" method on the client to